 As a correctional nurse, I will strive to:

-- Treat inmates with the dignity and respect deserving of any patient
+- Treat incarcerated individuals with the dignity and respect deserving of any patient;

-- Speak up when I see degrading treatment of my patient population
+- Speak up when I see degrading treatment of my patient population; and

 So, what do you think of these affirmations?
 Are these important intentions, motives, and values for those of us providing nursing care in the criminal justice system?
-Did I miss anything?
+Are they relevant today?
+Did we miss anything?
 What would you add to a manifesto for correctional nurses?
 I look forward to hearing from you in the comments section of this post.